Data Without Story Can Be Just Noise.

 I leaned into my naturally goofy, creative side here, so these skew more playful than a conference room might call for.
 But that's the point: great visualization matches the audience and the moment.
 These just happen to be mine unfiltered.

-1. Dead By Daylight.
-It’s an online multiplayer horror video game.
-I used myself as the participant and played 150 matches, taking a slew of metrics down for each match.
+A popular online multiplayer horror video game and I used myself as the participant and played 150 matches, taking a slew of metrics down for each match.